StefanVermeent/DDM_DIF/0_preregistration/preregistration.md

     exposure from this study and merge it with their later cognitive data.

-Demographic information (age, ethnicity, education) is listed in LISS background variables <https://doi.org/10.57990/qn3k-as78>, which is a collection of basic information that panel members can update as necessary each time that they take part in a LISS study.
-The dempographic variables used in this study are automatically appended to the data of studies (1-3) by LISS.
+Demographic information (age, education, urbanicity) is collected in the monthly LISS background section <https://doi.org/10.57990/qn3k-as78>, which is a collection of basic information that panel members can update as necessary each time that they take part in a LISS study.
+The demographic variables used in this study are automatically appended to the data of studies (1-3) by LISS.

 **Final sample**: Some people who participated in the cognitive studies (1) and (2) are from the same household, which violates the assumption of independence.
 We will randomly sample one participant per household and exclude the other members of the household.
-This should yield a sample size (prior to further exclusions) of N = 1100-1200.
+This should yield a sample size (prior to further exclusions) of N = 1000-1200.

 ### Q6: Public Availability